 Day 3 – Plovdiv

-Well worth taking a scenic drive to experience the beauty of Plovdiv, and spend a whole day here (this is the longest day of the three days).
+Well worth taking a scenic drive to experience Plovdiv’s beauty and spend a whole day here (this is the longest day of the three days).

 1 ½ hour from Sofia, in the western region of the Upper Thracian Valley, you’ll find one of the oldest cities in Europe and Bulgaria’s second-largest city – Plovdiv.

-Plovdiv’s old center is rich in history and was titled the European Capital of Culture for 2019.
-Evidence shows early habitation dates back to the Stone Age, along with finds from both the Bronze and Iron Ages.
-Around 400BC the people known as Thracians founded the land of modern Plovdiv, under the name Eumolpius.
+Plovdiv’s old center is rich in history and was titled the European Capital of Culture in 2019.
+Evidence shows that early habitation dated back to the Stone Age and was found in the Bronze and Iron Ages.
+Around 400BC, the people known as Thracians founded the land of modern Plovdiv under the name Eumolpius.

-The proceeding centuries show tumultuous change, change and more change with Greek state rule, Roman rule, Slavic settlement, Byzantine rulering Greek Constantinople, various rebellious uprisings and defeats, then the Ottoman rule.
-Change continued with Bulgaria coming under Russian communism following WWII and the preceding 45 years, until the collapse in 1989.
-In 2004 Bulgaria joined NATO and three years later joined the EU, however, it retained its national currency – Bulgarian Lev.
+The proceeding centuries show tumultuous change, change, and more change with Greek state rule, Roman rule, Slavic settlement, Byzantine rulering Greek Constantinople, various rebellious uprisings, and defeats of Ottoman rule.
+Change continued with Bulgaria coming under Russian communism following WWII and the preceding 45 years until the collapse in 1989.
+In 2004 Bulgaria joined NATO and later joined the EU; however, it retained its national currency – the Bulgarian Lev.

-With the many changes between friends and foe Plovdiv is now home to a cultural mix, leftover by the various ruling occupations.
-Today the cities charm, open public parklands together with a blend of Empire ruled architecture throughout its historic past contributes to the cities prosperity.
+With the many changes between friends and foes, Plovdiv is now home to a cultural mix left by the various ruling occupations.
+Today, the city’s charm, open public parklands, and a blend of Empire-ruled architecture throughout its historic past contribute to the city’s prosperity.

-Plovdiv Old Town with its unique mix of cobbled stoned streets, lined with 150-year-old beautifully restored, painted residences and its well preserved Roman Ancient Stadium, together with Dzhumaya Mosque oozes a charming, charismatic and calming feel.
+With its unique mix of cobbled stoned streets, Plovdiv Old Town, lined with 150-year-old beautifully restored, painted residences, and its well-preserved Roman Ancient Stadium, together with Dzhumaya Mosque, oozes a charming, charismatic, and calming feel.

-Across from the ancient stadium in the heart of the pedestrian zone stands Dzhumaya (translated as Friday) Mosque and is one of the oldest and largest in the Balkans.
-The Mosques’ pink painted minaret stands at a towering 23 meters and the dusky pink brickwork indicates the Mosque being built during the 14thcentury.
+Across from the ancient stadium in the heart of the pedestrian zone stands Dzhumaya (translated as Friday) Mosque, one of the oldest and most prominent in the Balkans.
+The Mosques’ pink painted minaret stands at a towering 23 meters, and the dusky pink brickwork indicates the Mosque was built during the 14thcentury.

-Together with the Roman Stadium, the Dzhumaya Mosque, and other ornate architecturally designed buildings in close proximity, makes for a very contrasting 360°view.
+The Roman Stadium, the Dzhumaya Mosque, and other ornate architecturally designed buildings nearby make for a very contrasting 360°view.

-Plovdiv’s Old Town center has an array of places to eat, and like other cities and larger townships across the country, it has wonderful outdoor public parklands.
-Sit a while and watch the locals playing board games, or simply enjoy the surroundings of the lush green lawns and shady trees.
+Plovdiv’s Old Town center has an array of places to eat, and like other cities and larger townships across the country, it has lovely outdoor public parklands.
+Sit a while and watch the locals playing board games, or enjoy the surroundings of the lush green lawns and shady trees.

 Day 4 – Bansko (Old Town & Ski Resort) –Blagoevgrad Province Day Trip

-Taking in the sights of the Old Town, experiencing lunch in a local/traditional mehana, and perhaps taking an opportunity to treat oneself for a day spa treatment.
+Next in your Bulgaria itinerary is to take in the sights of the Old Town, experience lunch in a local/traditional mehana, and perhaps take an opportunity to treat oneself to a day spa treatment.

-In more recent years the township of Bansko has grown to become home to one of Bulgaria’s top tourist destinations for snow skiing and snowboarding.
+In recent years, the township of Bansko has become home to one of Bulgaria’s top tourist destinations for snow skiing and snowboarding.
 It’s also fast becoming one of Eastern Europe’s more popular ski resort locations.

-As a ski resort location, Bansko is ideal during the winter months; however, is also a natural haven for outdoor hiking enthusiast during the warmer months in the Pirin National Park.
+As a ski resort location, Bansko is ideal during the winter; however, it is also a natural haven for outdoor hiking enthusiasts during the warmer months in the Pirin National Park.

-Bansko’s location nestled in the Razlog Valley also provides an abundant supply of water reserves flowing from the many tributaries from the Mesta River and the pristine glacial lakes.
+Bansko’s location, nestled in the Razlog Valley, also provides an abundant supply of water reserves flowing from the many tributaries of the Mesta River and the pristine glacial lakes.
 You can also find plentiful options to enjoy the many hot springs and day spas in Bansko and the surrounding area.

 For the history enthusiast, Bansko’s old town will not disappoint.
-The areas rich and historic past has archaeological evidence showing that inhabitants of the Bansko and the Razlog Valley date back to 100BC and periods of the Roman Empire.
+The area’s rich and historical past has archaeological evidence showing that the Bansko and the Razlog Valley inhabitants date back to 100BC and periods of the Roman Empire.

-Find yourself walking down the main pedestrian-only thoroughfare of Bansko Old Town and admire the unique architecture, dotted between many stores and a very modern monument located in Vazrajdane square.
-The monument was built in honor of the Bulgarian philosopher, Paisiy Hilendarski in 1976 and commemorates his ideas for national self-awareness and liberation from the Ottoman occupation.
+Find yourself walking down the main pedestrian-only thoroughfare of Bansko Old Town and admire the unique architecture dotted between many stores and a very modern monument located in Vazrajdane square.
+The monument was built in honor of the Bulgarian philosopher Paisiy Hilendarski in 1976 and commemorated his ideas for national self-awareness and liberation from the Ottoman occupation.

-As you continue past Vazrajdane square, you’ll then notice a high enclosed wall surrounding, a simple and well-maintained garden that surrounds the church of “Sveta Troitsa” – Saint Trinity, a Bulgarian Orthodox Christian church.
+As you continue past Vazrajdane square, you’ll notice a high enclosed wall surrounding a simple and well-maintained garden surrounding the church of “Sveta Troitsa” – Saint Trinity, a Bulgarian Orthodox Christian church.

-This humble church was built during the Ottoman rule, taking nearly 45 years to complete both the church and the free-standing clock tower in the garden.
-During this period the local church founders paid heavy taxes to the Ottoman rulers which extended the construction of the church beyond a normal construction period.
+This humble church was built during Ottoman rule, taking nearly 45 years to complete both the church and the free-standing clock tower in the garden.
+The local church founders paid heavy taxes to the Ottoman rulers during this period, extending the church’s construction beyond normal.

 Day 5 – Sofia

-There is just now way you can see all of Sofia in one day – so be sure to use day 5 to explore the parts you missed.
+There is just no way you can see all of Sofia in one day – so be sure to use day 5 to explore the parts you missed.

-If you have time and are in Bulgaria in June check out the Rose Valley.
+We’ve covered five days in Bulgaria, but if you have time and are in Bulgaria in June, check out the Rose Valley.

-Driving from Sofia to Kazanlak is approx. 2 ½ hours, however, be sure to make a visit to the Damascena Ethnographic complex of Kazanlak, a short drive on the outer regions of the town center.
+Driving from Sofia to Kazanlak is approx. 2 ½ hours; however, be sure to visit the Damascena Ethnographic complex of Kazanlak, a short drive on the outer regions of the town center.
+Enjoy learning more about the production of pure organic rose essential oil.
 Experience the rose distillation process and the sweet scent of delicate Damascenaroses.
-Enjoy learning more about the production of pure organic rose essential oil.
 Stop by the gift shop and buy yourself a gift to take home.